AElfProject/frontend-tutorials/README.md

 ```

 In most cases, metadata is inherited.
 For example, if you specify a `mainCommand` on a chapter without specifying it on any of its lessons, each lesson will use the `mainCommand` from its respective chapter.
 This extends to chapter and parts as well.

+## Contributing

+If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/AElfProject/frontend-tutorials/issues/new).
+The project is also open to contributions, so feel free to fork the project and open pull requests.

+## License

+Distributed under the MIT License.
+See [License](LICENSE) for more information.